ItsmeEremiyaaaa/ItsmeEremiyaaaa/README.md

 ### 🎉 Fun Fact

-I once built a hardware gas detector with an Arduino at 2AM and it actually worked. 🤯
+I once built a hardware gas detector with an Arduino at 2AM and it actually worked.😂

 ```python
 #!/usr/bin/env python3